afduquebr/Polargraph/README.md

 ### Execution

-One of the perks of a polargraph is its adaptavility to canvas with different sizes.
-Based on this, the length and with of the canvas have to be manually set in the file ```Polargraph.h```.
+One of the perks of a polargraph is its adaptability to canvas with different sizes.
+Based on this, the length and width of the canvas have to be manually set in the file ```Polargraph.h```.
 Similarly, due to the differences that may arise on the specifications of the mechanical design, the number of steps per revolution from the stepper motors employed and the radius of the strings or belts employed with respect to the axis of the tree from each motor must be specified in the same file before execution ```Polargraph.h```.

-Additionally, a simulator is provided to monitore the expected position that the pointer should follow through the canvas, it is located inside the ```Simulator``` directory.
+Additionally, a simulator is provided to monitor the expected position that the pointer should follow through the canvas, it is located inside the ```Simulator``` directory.
 This file is developped in C++ as it is intented to be employed without the need of an Arduino platform.
 Examples are also provided for proper illustration.

 ***